BAJAJ FINSERV DIRECT LIMITED

 How Minors Can Open a Demat Account

-The Process of Applying for an IPO as a Minor
+Process of Applying for an IPO in a Minor’s Name

 Documents Required for Minor’s IPO Application